jhavl/holistic/index.md

 ### Acknowledgements

-This research was supported by the Queensland Universilty of Technology Centre for Robotics ([QCR](https://research.qut.edu.au/qcr/)).
+This research was supported by the Queensland University of Technology Centre for Robotics ([QCR](https://research.qut.edu.au/qcr/)).

 ![thanks](/images/qcr.png)